wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 Let's start with the R matrix.
 We set R to be a diagonal matrix containing the variances of each pseudorange measurement.
-The measurement noise matrix being diagonal relies on the assumption that there is no cross-correlation between the measurements coming from different satellites ( *an assumption that is not entirely represeting the reality, however it fits most of the applications* ).
+The measurement noise matrix being diagonal relies on the assumption that there is no cross-correlation between the measurements coming from different satellites ( *an assumption that is not entirely representing the reality, however it fits most of the applications* ).
 Therefore, the diagonal elements of the R matrix are:

 .. math::